Influenza vaccine: Canada

 Live attenuated influenza vaccine (LAIV) was not available in Canada for the 2019–2020 season.

 European Union

-The European Centre for Disease Prevention and Control (ECDC) recommends vaccinating the elderly as a priority, with a secondary priority people with chronic medical conditions and health care workers.
+The European Centre for Disease Prevention and Control (ECDC) recommends vaccinating the elderly as a priority, with a secondary priority for people with chronic medical conditions and health care workers.

 The influenza vaccination strategy is generally that of protecting vulnerable people, rather than limiting influenza circulation or eliminating human influenza sickness.
 This is in contrast with the high herd immunity strategies for other infectious diseases such as polio and measles.
 This is also due in part to the financial and logistics burden associated with the need of an annual injection.